 Seek immediate medical care if:

-If you wish to see one of our Physicians about an animal bite, you can come into any Patient First center from 8 a.m. to 10 p.m., any day of the week – no appointment is needed.
+Patient First treats many conditions at our urgent care centers including animal bites.
+You can visit any Patient First center from 8am to 8pm, any day of the week – no appointment is needed

 Your Preferred Center